 A: The statute of limitations for personal injury claims throughout the state is three years.
 This time limit begins on the date an injury occurs.
 However, you have a much shorter timeframe in which you must file an auto insurance claim against the driver who caused your accident.
 For the most optimal chance of success, consult a Newton truck accident attorney as soon as possible after your accident so they can start working on your case immediately.

-The attorneys at Helton, Cody & Associates, PLLC, offer responsive and compassionate legal representation to victims of truck accidents and other types of personal injuries in Newton and surrounding areas of Catawba County.
+The attorneys at Law Office of Lyndon R. Helton, PLLC, offer responsive and compassionate legal representation to victims of truck accidents and other types of personal injuries in Newton and surrounding areas of Catawba County.
 If you are ready to pursue legal action against the party or parties responsible for your recent truck accident, we are ready to assist you in your recovery efforts.
 Contact us today and schedule a free initial consultation with a Newton truck accident attorney to start working toward your recovery.